United halts some flights from U.S. to Narita, reduces others | The Japan Times

 Senior officials said Japan and South Korea were likely targets for the new restrictions.

-The impact of travel restrictions between Japan and the U.S. would be tremendous, given Japan’s deep economic ties with the U.S.
+The impact of travel restrictions between Japan and the U.S. would be tremendous, given Tokyo’s deep economic ties with Washington.

 In 2017, the gross domestic products of the two countries accounted for about 30 percent of the world’s, and Japan’s accumulated direct investment in the U.S. totalled $469 billion, second only to Britain.